robfletcher/strikt/site/src/jbake/content/user-guide/custom-assertions.md

 ```

 In this case that's not terribly helpful but when dealing with properties, method return values, or the like it can save a lot of effort in identifying the precise cause of an error.
+When comparing large string values it also means IDEs such as IntelliJ IDEA will present a detailed diff dialog in the event of a test failure.

 ## Simple atomic assertions with boolean expressions